Key Reporting Obligations

 Will information from the Act affect federal transfer payments to Indigenous governments?

 The Act does not modify existing procedures for calculating Canada’s transfer payments to Indigenous communities.
 Extractive industry reports on payments to Indigenous governments will not be used as a basis to determine federal funding levels.

 How has the Government involved Indigenous peoples in developing the Act?

 NRCan has engaged Indigenous peoples from the earliest stages of developing the Act in 2013.
-This has included meeting with Indigenous governments and organizations in bilateral discussions and regional roundtables across the country both during the development of the Act and during the two year deferral period.
-You can read previous reports on the Government of Canada’s engagement with Indigenous communities on the ESTMA at: http://open.canada.ca/en/consultations/mandatory-reporting-standards-extractive-sector.
+This has included meeting with Indigenous governments and organizations in bilateral discussions and regional roundtables across the country both during the development of the Act and during the two (2) year deferral period.
+The previous reports on the Government of Canada’s engagement with Indigenous communities on the ESTMA can be read at: http://open.canada.ca/en/consultations/mandatory-reporting-standards-extractive-sector.

 How can I learn more?

 Additional information is available online, and questions can be emailed to nrcan.ESTMA-LMTSE.rncan@Canada.ca.